 No, full-time nursing faculty are responsible for student learning.
 We also have part-time nursing faculty who may teach only clinical labs.
 All of the faculty have at least a Master’s degree.

 The NCLEX-RN exam pass rate varies from semester to semester, however we have ranked higher than the state and national average for many years.
 Our graduates have consistently done very well on the exam.

-The BSN degree is designed to prepare graduates for the NCLEX-RN licensure exam preparing them as entry level professionals in a generalist role.
+The BSN degree is designed to prepare graduates for the NCLEX-RN licensure exam preparing them as entry-level professionals in a generalist role.
 Following graduation, the nurse may determine he/she is primarily interested in a certain area of nursing and wants to focus their efforts to that area.
-The nurse may then “certify” in a specialty area, obtain a MSN degree and become a Nurse Practitioner or Clinical Nurse Specialist---or continue to practice as a generalist with the BSN degree.
+The nurse may then “certify” in a specialty area, obtain an MSN degree and become a Nurse Practitioner, Nurse Educator, or Clinical Nurse Specialist – or continue to practice as a generalist with the BSN degree.
 The BSN degree prepares graduates to work both in acute care agencies such as hospitals, or in community settings such as clinics, schools, industrial sites, etc.

 All scholarships/loans, etc. are handled through the University's Financial Aid Department.
 Nursing majors are eligible for any assistance that any major would be.After students complete their first semester of clinical lab courses, they become eligible for scholarships provided by area hospitals, the District Nurses Association, the Nursing Students Association and a variety of other individual or organizationally sponsored scholarships.
 Many hospitals will also provide scholarships through a program in which the student agrees to work for the hospital following graduation for a specific period of time, usually a 2:1 ratio, i.e. for each year of nursing courses they pay tuition for, the graduate would work for them for two years following graduation.